Search

 Clip Charts

 The third classroom behavior management system on this list is clip charts.
 When I first used a clip chart, I LOVED it.
 As time went on I began to have reservations and stopped using it for a few years.
 But, then I had “that” class.
 The class that made me use up everything in my bag of tricks in an attempt to manage some very challenging behaviors.
 Ultimately, I brought back the clip chart and guess what?
 It worked.
-It worked well.
 It worked so well that I used it again the next year.

 The nice thing about the clip chart is that students have the ability to redirect their behaviors.
 I also like that students are acknowledged for being role models to their peers.
 Oftentimes, the class can easily be redirected simply by asking one student to clip up.
 For example, if most students are chatty and off task a teacher could announce, “I see that Molly has followed all the directions and is working quietly.
 Molly will you please ‘clip up.”
 The teacher’s positive interaction with Molly will result in the other students doing the same.